Terry de la Mesa Allen Sr.: World War I

 Allen was assigned to the 3rd Battalion of the 358th Regiment, which was also part of the 90th Division which had been sent to reinforce the American Expeditionary Forces (AEF) on the Western Front.
 Allen led the battalion into battle at St. Mihiel in mid-September and later during the Meuse–Argonne offensive, the largest battle in the history of the U.S. Army.
-It was during this brief but bitter campaign that Allen began to develop his fetish for night operations.
+It was during this brief but bitter campaign that Allen began to develop his preference for night operations.
 "Night attacks for a comparatively short advance can be accomplished under his worst conditions.
 The surprise effect saves lives", he wrote.

 Allen remained with the AEF in France until the Armistice of November 11, 1918.
 By this time, he wrote in a letter back home, "I can't help but weaken when I look at the size of some of my companies.
 Some of them cut down to 40% and only 3 officers left who went over the top with me at St. Mihiel.
-Am using my 3d adjutant now.
+I'm using my 3rd adjutant now.
 Two of them were killed, poor fellows."
-On the day of the Armistice, although Allen and his division had received orders to halt its operations, other American units, notably the 2nd, 79th, 81st and 89th Divisions, continued attacking until 11am, when the Armistice was due to come into effect, losing men for no reason.
+On the day of the Armistice, although Allen and his division had received orders to halt its operations, other American units, notably the 2nd, 79th, 81st and 89th Divisions, continued attacking until 11am, when the Armistice was due to come into effect.

 Allen was awarded a Silver Star and a Purple Heart for his actions during the war.
 The citation for his Silver Star reads as follows:

 He then served with the Army of Occupation in Germany until 1920 when he returned to the United States.